DuckNrOne/TicTacToe-Robots/README.rst

 If you want to add a new player, you have to create an instance of the class *Player*.
 Here you have a simple example of such an instance.
 Also, you should take a look to the headerfile *Players.h* and add your class structure.
-To select your robot to add a new case to the switch statement at the method *selectPlayer* and the signature of your robot at the method
+To select your robot to add a new case to the switch statement at the method *selectPlayer* and the signature of your robot at the main method of *TicTacToe.cpp*.
-*setup*.

 I would be happy if you add the name of the robot and yours to the *Robots.rst* file ;)